paramvir-b/AndroidGridViewCompatLib/README.md

 AndroidGridViewCompatLib
 ========================

 Multi-select grid view for android API level 7 and above.
-(NOTE: if you are running against API level 4 use tag v1.0.0)
+(NOTE: if you are running against API level 4 use [tag v1.0.1](https://github.com/paramvir-b/AndroidGridViewCompatLib/tree/v1.0.1)

 Motivation
 ----------